When you have the Internet, your productivity can increase drastically. It all depends on how you use it.

 If you’re expecting an important email, you don’t have to sit around and wait for it.
 With this recipe, you can get iPhone notifications when you receive a high priority email in your Office 365 Mail inbox.
 This is a great way to free up your time and let IFTTT keep an eye out for you.

-If you’re a Gmail user, this recipe will interest you as it neatly bridges the gap between Office and Gmail.
-You can save attachments you receive in Gmail to your OneDrive account, allowing you to create an online database that makes it easy to store and find any important files you receive.
+This recipe can help you save attachments you receive to your OneDrive account, allowing you to create an online database that makes it easy to store and find any important files you receive.

 Download Liked Tracks From SoundCloud To OneDrive

 Where would your productivity be without your music?
 If you’re a SoundCloud user, you can collect your favourite music and access it directly from your computer with this recipe that lets you download liked tracks on SoundCloud to OneDrive.